b9org/b9/docs/BuildARuntime.md

 }
 ```

 The `generateCode` function takes a `functionIndex` as it's only parameter.
-First we need to access the current function using `virtualMachine_.getFunction(functionIndex)`. `getFunction()` is in the `VirtualMachine` class, and it uses the function index to access a given `FunctionDef` in the Module's function vector.
+It start's by accessing the current function using `virtualMachine_.getFunction(functionIndex)`. `getFunction()` is part of the `VirtualMachine` class, and it uses the function index to access a `FunctionDef` in the Module's function vector.
 We store it's return value in the function pointer `*function`.

-The checks `if(cfg_.debug)` are found throughout our codebase, and we use them to check if we're running the VM in debug mode.
+The checks `if(cfg_.debug)` are found throughout our codebase, and we use them to check if we're running the VM in debug mode (which will have been set by the user as a command line option).
 If we are, we provide additional output.
 It's a useful debugging strategy that you may or may not choose to employ.

 The `rc` value is set to 0 and should remain as 0 through the `compileMethodBuilder` call.
 If it does not remain 0, something has gone wrong.

-Our return value is simply a pointer to a uint8_t, which serves as the entry point into our Jitted function.
+The return value is simply a pointer to a uint8_t, which serves as the entry point into our Jitted function.

 `generateCode` is currently only called by the VM function `generateAllCode`,  because thus far we've only implemented the ability to JIT compile either everything or nothing.
-We run our program using the JIT with the following command:

-`./b9run/b9run -jit ./test/<program>.b9mod`

 ### JIT Features